craftcms/docs/docs/.artifacts/commerce/2.x/subscription-queries.md

 ### `orderBy`

 Determines the order that the subscriptions should be returned in.
-(If empty, defaults to `dateCreated DESC`.)